 To make sure your new beautifully tiled floor is durable, use at least 4-5 coats of sealant.
 Lightly sanding in-between each coat will increase the durability.
 If your floor space gets a lot of traffic, we recommend you add a couple of extra coats on top of that.
 This may seem like a lot, but let’s be honest, you do not want to see that beautiful paint work damaged!
 Definitely worth the effort, we promise.

 Clean your stencil by soaking in warm soapy water.
 If you have used chalk paint or water based emulsion this should easily rub off.
 You shouldn’t need to scrub your stencil clean.
 However, if you have used oil based paint, the appropriate method to remove this paint could potentially cause damage to your stencil.
 Try to avoid scrubbing any delicate areas as the stencil may break.

-Our 2 for 1 offer on tile stencils speeds up your project.
+Buying 2 stencils speeds up your project.
 Soak one stencil clean while you continue your project with the other stencil, just keep alternating until you have finished.
 Winner winner chicken dinner!